 Based on this hair typing system, we’ve pulled together dozens of our favorite photos to help guide you through the best options for your big day.
 From edgy cuts to twisted tresses, there’s a wedding hairstyle for you.

 Straight hair, or ‘type 1,” has fine strands with no curl definition.
 Sylvia Silverstone, an NYC-based beautician and contributor to Womenio.com, explains that people with this type of hair should use volumizing products that do not add extra oil to the scalp.
 Since straight hair has no shape, it requires manipulation to hold a style.
 Below are few choices for individuals with straight hair textures to consider for their wedding day.

-If you prefer some bounce in your hair, try curls!
-Using a thin curling iron or curling wand, you can create soft, natural-looking curls or beach waves on your big day.
+If you prefer some bounce while keeping your hair down, try curls!
+Using a thin curling iron or curling wand, you can create soft, natural-looking curls or, using a larger wand, beach waves on your big day.

 For a smooth and elegant look, a fishtail braid is the way to go.
 The intricate weaving together of this French style is versatile, where you can pull it to the side for a tropical boho look or pin it up for a classic touch.

 Simple yet sassy, a sleek ponytail holds your hair taut and away from your face.
-This style is the perfect for outdoors and a great way to display earrings and a necklace.
+This wedding updo is the perfect for outdoors and a great way to display earrings and a necklace.

 Another sleek style, an elegant twist will add a vintage touch to your wedding style.
 You can secure your hair in place with bobby pins or a decorative comb.

 Who says straight is boring?
 Rock a daring, bone-straight bob on your wedding day!
 This style is great for oval and heart-shaped faces.